Kiln: The Intelligence Layer Between Ideas and Physical Objects

 10.1 Printer Registry

 The PrinterRegistry maintains a map of named printers with their adapter configurations.
 Printers can be added via CLI (kiln auth) or MCP tool (register_printer).
-The registry supports heterogeneous fleets -- a single Kiln instance can manage OctoPrint, Moonraker, and Bambu printers simultaneously.
+The registry supports heterogeneous fleets -- a single Kiln instance can manage OctoPrint, Moonraker, Creality, Bambu, Prusa Link, Elegoo, and Direct USB printers simultaneously.

 10.2 Job Queue